 Best performing funds

-The data is provided by Morningstar, a global financial services firm. interactive investor accepts no responsibility for any inaccuracies in the data.
+The data - updated on or around the 15th of every month - is provided by Morningstar, a global financial services firm. interactive investor accepts no responsibility for any inaccuracies in the data.

 How to use this data

 The tables on this page showcase the best-performing funds including both active and passive or index funds.